Production of Pipeline Grade Renewable Natural Gas and Value-Added Chemicals from Forest Biomass Residue

 The Issue

-The low cost of fossil natural gas and high levels of risk associated with new technologies challenge the commercial production of renewable gas (RG) from forest residues.
+The low cost of fossil natural gas and high levels of risk associated with deploying new technologies challenge the commercial production of renewable gas (RG) from biomass like forest residues.
 In the past, several large-scale cellulosic biomass-to-biofuels projects have failed, increasing the rigor needed to demonstrate technical viability to stakeholders interested in financing projects.
-Also, limited opportunities have been presented that create multiple value-added products, which could help reduce the financial risk of a new project.
-The current project will demonstrate at a pilot-scale, a complete system to convert forest fuels from high hazard zone regions to RG and value-added mixed alcohol by-products.
+With California importing 90% of its natural gas and losing over $9 billion annually in potential in-state revenue and jobs, there is an urgent need for cost-effective, domestically produced alternatives.
+While the state has 47 million bone dry tons of biomass potential, only 10 million tons are currently utilized.
+This project addresses these challenges by demonstrating a complete system to convert forest biomass from high hazard severity zones to RG and value-added mixed alcohol by-products.

 Project Innovation